digama0/mm0/mm0.md

     term wi (ph ps: wff): wff;
     infix wi: $->$ prec 25;

-Tokenization is somewhat simpler than primary lexical analysis.
-We can partition the string into substrings such that the beginning and end of every delimiter substring or whitespace sequence is a split point, and interpret each substring in the partition as a token, discarding the whitespace.
-For example, if the delimiters are `(`, `)` and `**`, then `a**b(***{}) c` tokenizes as `'a', '**', 'b', '(', '**', '*{}', ')', 'c'`.
-It is illegal to write a string with an ambiguous tokenization.
-(Verifiers may choose to check this on a per-string basis, or use single-character delimiters or other restrictions to ensure that this property holds.)
+Tokenization is somewhat simpler than primary lexical analysis, and is primarily influenced by the `delimiter` command.
+A `delimiter` command has the form

+    delimiter $ both $;
+    delimiter $ left $ $ right $;

+where `both`, `left`, `right` are space separated lists of non-whitespace characters to be declared as left delimiters, right delimiters, or both.
+Delimiters can only be one character long (although this restriction may be lifted in the future).

+Given a math string, we first split the string on whitespace characters, and then further split the string *after* every left delimiter and *before* every right delimiter.
+All unsplit nonempty non-whitespace substrings in the result become the tokens.
+For example, if `(` is a left delimiter, `)` is a right delimiter, and `*` is both, then `a*b(**{}) c` tokenizes as `'a', '*', 'b(', '*', '*', '{}', ')', 'c'`.

     math-string ::= (math-lexeme | math-whitespace)*
     math-whitespace ::= whitechar+